 You can have corns lasered off by your vet.
 Or you could treat them at home gradually if your dog lets you.

 You will notice Greyhound corns as round bits of hard skin on their foot pads.
-They are normally surrounded by a lighter circle of skin.
+A lighter circle of skin normally surrounds them.
 Your dog may also limp or struggle to walk on flat surfaces and will be more comfortable on grass.